jayicebear/REMDoC-Reference-free-Evaluation-for-Medical-Document-Summaries-via-Contrastive-Learning-/README.md

 # REMDoC

-This is the official repository of REMDoC: Reference-free Evaluation for Medical Document Summaries via Contrastive Learning, presented in ACL 2024 [KnowledgeNLP](https://knowledge-nlp.github.io/acl2024/) and [HuCLLM](https://hucllm-workshop.github.io/).
+This is the official repository of REMDoC: Reference-free Evaluation for Medical Document Summaries via Contrastive Learning.

 Despite the advancement of automatic summarization methods based on pre-